-Apart from the interaction term, this equation is inherited from the dynamics of neural membranes in the way described, for instance, in integrate-and-fire models (Gerstner et al., 2014) (Part 2).
-Without input, this model has a stable stationary state, u(x,t) = h, at the resting level, h < 0 (solve $\dot{u} = 0$ to see this).
-Constant input shifts this attractor to u(x,t) = h + input(x).
-From any initial value, activation converges to these attractors on a time scale, τ , of approximately 10 mesc.
-Time varying input is tracked, so the neural dynamics acts as a low-pass filter.
+Apart from the interaction term, this equation is inherited from the dynamics of neural membranes in the way described, for instance, in integrate-and-fire models (Gerstner et al., 2014, Part 2).
+Without input, this model has a stable stationary state, u(x, t) = h, at the resting level, h < 0 (solve $\dot{u} = 0$ to see this).
+Constant input shifts this attractor to u(x, t) = h + input(x).
+From any initial value, activation converges to these attractors on a time scale, τ , of approximately 10 ms. Time-varying input is tracked, so the neural dynamics acts as a low-pass filter.
 It is through the dependence of input on some feature dimension, x, that a neural field comes to depend on and thus represent that dimension.

 The interaction component is critical to the capacity of dynamic neural fields to generate localized activation states that are stable.
-Interaction is excitatory among field sites close to each other and inhibitory among field sites at larger distances from each other (Figure 2).
-Formally where the strength of recurrent connectivity, w(x-x'), depends on the distance between field locations as described.
-Such interaction patterns are common in cortical and subcortical structures (e.g. (Georgopoulos et al., 1993; Jancke et al., 1999)).
+Interaction is excitatory among field sites close to each other and inhibitory among field sites at larger distances from each other (Fig. 2).
+Formally where the strength of recurrent connectivity, w(x - x'), depends on the distance between field locations as described.
+Such interaction patterns are common in cortical and subcortical structures (e.g., Georgopoulos et al., 1993; Jancke et al., 1999).
 The sigmoid threshold function, $\sigma(u) = 1/(1 + \exp(-\beta u))$, approaches zero for large negative activation levels, approaches one for large positive activation levels, and transitions between these limits with a maximum slope of β which is attained at u = 0.
-Because all down-stream neural systems onto which a given field, u(x, t), projects are driven by the output, $\sigma(u(x, t))$, the slope of the threshold function determines the range over which changes in activation make a difference.
+Because all down stream neural systems onto which a given field, u(x, t), projects are driven by the output, $\sigma(u(x, t))$, the slope of the threshold function determines the range over which changes in activation make a difference.

 interaction

-$$(x,t) = \int dx' w(x-x')\sigma(u(x',t))$$
+$$(x, t) = \int dx' w(x - x') \sigma(u(x', t))$$

 (2)

-To see how interaction creates localist representations, consider a field at resting level that then receives spatially structured input, here as a bimodal input distribution (Figure 3).
-Activation grows where input is provided, approaches threshold near the location that receives the strongest input.
-Output, $\sigma(u(x,t))$, around that location becomes positive, engaging interaction.
+To see how interaction creates localist representations, consider a field at a resting level that then receives spatially structured input, here as a bimodal input distribution (Fig. 3).
+Activation grows where input is provided and approaches the threshold near the location that receives the strongest input.
+Output, $\sigma(u(x, t))$, around that location becomes positive, engaging interaction.
 Local excitatory interaction further amplifies activation at that location, while global inhibitory interaction limits the growth of activation at the competing locations with smaller input.
-The field converges to a peak of above threshold activation centered on the local maximum of input.
-This event, the formation of an abovethreshold peak of activation, results from the detection instability in which the sub-threshold activation pattern becomes unstable.
-Through the detection instability, discrete events emerge out of continuous time courses of input and activation.
-This is the basis for the generation of initiation decisions and of sequences in neural dynamics (Sandamirskaya & Schöner, 2010).
+The field converges to a peak of above-threshold activation centered on the local maximum of input.
+This event, the formation of an above-threshold peak of activation, results from the detection instability in which the